Ir al contenido principal

 Wedding

-Decoding a Bengali Wedding: the Beautiful Traditions of a Biye
+Decoding Indian Weddings: The Beautiful Traditions of a Bengali Wedding

-If your knowledge of a Bengali wedding has been only through movies & photographs, here's a closer look at the exotic traditions & rituals followed in a Biye, for you.
+If you have only known about Bengali weddings through movies and photographs, here's a closer look at the exotic traditions and rituals followed in a Biye.

 Bibaho Diaries